 Learn about healthcare disparities in developing countries and participate in a medical service trip to Ecuador.
 This service-learning course is affiliated with Timmy Global Health (TGH), a non-profit foundation in Indianapolis (www.timmyglobalhealth.org), and the ISU student chapter of that organization.
-Students will travel to Ecuador for twelve days in January 2021 on a TGH-supported service trip (Dec 29, 2023-Jan 11, 2024).
+Students will travel to Ecuador on a TGH-supported service trip (Dec 29, 2023-Jan 11, 2024).
 This GH 301 course prepares students for the trip by providing a general understanding of the people, history, language, and culture of Ecuador, and exploring the effectiveness of service trips and international volunteerism.
 Students enrolled in the course are expected to participate in the fundraising activities of the ISU Timmy chapter in support of the TGH mission.

-GH 301 will span parts of the fall and spring semesters of 2020-21, with the service trip to Ecuador occurring after about 80% of the on-campus effort is complete.
-The delayed start of the course (October 8) is timed to coincide with the October deadline for students to confirm their intention to serve on the medical service team.
+GH 301 will span parts of the fall and spring semesters of 2023-24, with the service trip to Ecuador occurring after about 80% of the on-campus effort is complete.
+The delayed start of the course (October 19) is timed to coincide with the early October deadline for students to confirm their intention to serve on the medical service team.
 The delayed start also allows students to judge whether they have the time and financial resources to commit to the course and travel to Ecuador.
-The course will conclude in early February 2021.
+The course will conclude in late January 2024.
 Because this GH 301 course spans parts of two semesters, students can elect to enroll in either the fall or spring semester.
-However, all students will participate together in the October-to-February experience, regardless of the semester in which they are enrolled in GH 301.
+However, all students will participate together in the October-to-January experience, regardless of the semester in which they are enrolled in GH 301.
 Medical service trip participation is a required component of the course.